 What is the Fordyce Emotions Questionnaire?

-The Fordyce Emotion Questionnaire is an example of a self-report questionnaire that is widely adopted.
+The Fordyce Emotion Questionnaire is an example of a widely adopted self-report questionnaire.
 It is used to assess a person's emotional well-being, measuring their average happiness and providing insight into the cognitive components of emotional health.
 It measures the affective component of Subjective Well-Being (SWB) and provides an indication of how an individual perceives and feel happy in their daily lives (Fordyce, 1983).
 Compared to other measures of well-being, the Fordyce Emotion Questionnaire scale has the strongest correlations with daily affect, positive emotions and life satisfaction.

-The Fordyce Emotion Questionnaire is split into two parts; part one, asks individuals to rank their current happiness on average according to the scale below.
-Part two, asks the individual to apply percentages to their average time spent feeling happy, feeling unhappy or feel neutral.
+The Fordyce Emotion Questionnaire is split into two parts; part one asks individuals to rank their current happiness on average according to the scale below.
+Part two asks the individual to apply percentages to their average time spent feeling happy, feeling unhappy, or feeling neutral.

 The following is the scale used for part one: